Rules of Debate

 No Member may speak twice during debate on any motion, though the mover of a substantive motion may speak a second time to close the debate (the “right of reply”).
 A motion, an amendment and a subamendment are three separate questions and are treated as such for the purposes of this rule.

 Any Member who wishes to participate in the proceedings must stand and be in his or her designated place in order to be recognized and to speak.
-A Member may rise and speak from any seat during emergency debates, during take note debates, during the adjournment proceedings or when the House sits as a Committee of the Whole.
+A Member may rise and speak from any seat during emergency debates, during take-note debates, during the adjournment proceedings or when the House sits as a Committee of the Whole.

 While there is no Standing Order setting down a dress code for Members participating in debate, Speakers have ruled that to be recognized to speak, tradition and practice require all Members, male or female, to dress in contemporary business attire.
 The contemporary practice and unwritten rule require, therefore, that male Members wear a jacket and tie as standard dress.

 Practice holds that when addressing the House, Members should not read from a written, prepared speech.
 A Member may, however, use notes when delivering a speech.
-The purpose of this rule is to maintain the cut and thrust of debate, which depends upon successive speakers addressing, to some extent, the arguments put forward in the speeches of other Members.
+The purpose of this rule is to maintain the cut and thrust of debate, which depend upon successive speakers addressing, to some extent, the arguments put forward in the speeches of other Members.

 Speakers have consistently ruled out of order displays or demonstrations of any kind used by Members to illustrate their remarks or emphasize their positions.
 Similarly, props of any kind have always been found unacceptable in the Chamber.
 Members may hold notes in their hands, but they will be interrupted and reprimanded by the Speaker if they use papers, documents or other objects to illustrate their remarks.
 Exhibits have also been ruled inadmissible.